borntofrappe/react-practice/18 - Contact US/README.md

 ### 3D Transform

-Here I apply a 3D rotation to the SVG, according to the mouse position relative to the window's width and height.
+3D rotation to the SVG, according to the mouse position relative to the window's width and height.
 It's also the first time I've used the shorter syntax for the rotation, through the `rotate3d` value, but I found the formula to be rather convenient.

 ```css
 svg {